-Most of the tyres compared below are what you’d call ‘road-legal knobblies’.
+Most of the tyres compared below are what you’d call ‘street-legal knobblies’.
 They work fine on dry roads as long as you remember what you’re riding, but some may give you a bit of a fright if you don’t, especially in the wet.

 One time I spent the weekend in Wales with my WR on its original Bridgestone TW 301/2s (left) and expected the worst.
 Though they were at least eight years old they managed just fine in everything except perhaps wet grassy ruts.
 Not a single slide in 150 miles.
 And with a dense knob pattern they ought to last OK and made no noise that I could hear.

 There are scores more examples of full-on, balls-out, off-road racing knobblies.
 But on a big, loaded travel bike their aggressive tread patterns with tall, widely spaced knobs will wear very quickly on loaded edges, causing cupping on the front (uneven knob wear; below) to eventually give a horrible ride on the road, as well as gripping poorly and squirming (knob-flexing) on road bends.
 Knobs may even break off at high speeds when a tyre gets hot.